CoraYako/spartan-hardware/README.md

 ### 👉🏻 Task List ✅

-- Development of Rest Api for Lost and Found pets with NodeJs, TypeScript and Express.
+- Development of Rest Api for Lost and Found pets with Java 17, Spring Boot 3.
-- Validations with Express Validator.
+- Validations with SpringBoot Validation.
-- MongoDb Database.
+- MySQL Database.
-- Creating filters with Mongoose and regular expressions.
+- Creating filters with Spring JPA Specification.
-- Users validation wiith JWT and Google.
+- Users validation wiith JWT and Spriong Security.
-- Sending emails with Nodemailer for contact, welcome and password recovery.
+- Sending emails with Java Mail Sender for contact, welcome and password recovery.
+- Images Persistence with AWS S3.
-- Signing up subscribers for Newsletter with Mailchimp.
+- Data Persistence with Hibernate/JPA.
+- Mercado Pago api integration
 - Deployed on Railway

 ### 👉🏻 Built with 🛠️